-He has served as an expert witness in over 130 cases nationwide, in state and federal courts — sometimes for plaintiffs and other times for defendants.
+He has served as an expert witness in over 140 cases nationwide, in state and federal courts — sometimes for plaintiffs and others for defendants.
 He had given over 40 depositions and has testified in a dozen trials.

-He holds the Chartered Property & Casualty Underwriter (CPCU) designation and specialty designations from the American Insurance Institute in Risk Management (ARM), in Claims (AIC), in Reinsurance (ARe) and in Management (AIM) along with the Registered Professional Adjuster (RPA) designation.
-A Contributing Editor of Claims Magazine, Kevin has written over 700 published articles and ten books on various aspects of insurance claims and risk management.
-In 2020, he won the CPCU Society’s Gottheimer-Malecki Award for lifetime contribution to the arena of insurance and risk management education.
+He holds the Chartered Property & Casualty Underwriter (CPCU) designation and specialty designations from the American Insurance Institute in Risk Management (ARM), in Claims (AIC), in Reinsurance (ARe) and Management (AIM), along with the Registered Professional Adjuster (RPA) designation.
+A former Contributing Editor to Claims Magazine, Kevin has written over 700 published articles and ten books on various aspects of insurance claims and risk management.
+In 2020, he won the CPCU Society’s Gottheimer-Malecki Award for his lifetime contribution to the arena of insurance and risk management education.

 - Claims Handling Principles and Practices (Edited by Donna Popow)

 - Principles of Workers Compensation Claims (Edited by James Markham)

 - Principles of Workers Compensation Claims ((Edited by James Jones)

 - The Claims Environment (Edited by Doris Hoopes) Second Edition

 - Enterprise-Wide Risk Management: Developing and Implementing (Edited by Jean-Paul Louisot and Christopher Ketcham)